triton-inference-server/tensorrt_backend/examples/Torch_TensorRT/README.md

 # Torch TensorRT to Triton

-This document contains barebone instructions explaining how to deploy a model accelerated by using Torch TensorRT on NVIDIA Triton Inference Server.
+This README showcase how to deploy a simple resnet model accelerated by using Torch TensorRT on NVIDIA Triton Inference Server.
 For an indepth explaination, refer this [blog](https://TODO_add_blog_link).
-This README and the other files we provide showcase how to deploy a simple resnet model.

 ## Step 1: Optimize your model wtih Torch TensorRT

 If you are unfamiliar with Torch TensorRT please refer this [video](https://www.youtube.com/watch?v=TU5BMU6iYZ0&ab_channel=NVIDIADeveloper).
 The first step in this pipeline is to accelerate your model.
 If you are using PyTorch as you framework of choice for training, you can either user TensorRT or Torch-TensorRT depending on your model's operations.